JustinSDK/dotSCAD/docs/lib3x-hashset.md

 ## Parameters

 - `lt` : Constructs a new set containing the elements in the specified list.
+It can be ignored if you want an empty set.
 - `eq` : A equality function.
 If it's ignored, use `==` to compare elements.
 - `hash` : A hash function.
 If it's ignored, convert each element to a string and hash it.
 - `number_of_buckets` : The function uses a hash table internally.
 Change the number of buckets if you're trying to do optimization.